 Severe side effects are rare, but many people complain of mild flu-like symptoms, including low-grade fever, muscle aches and tiredness.
 The side effects usually begin within a few hours after getting the flu shot and can last for about two days.

-To find out more about the flu, other diseases and related topics, check out the links on the next page.
+To find out more about the flu, other diseases and related topics, check out the links below.

 More Great Links